JetBrains/teamcity-documentation/topics/c-script.md

 [//]: # (title: C# Script)
 [//]: # (auxiliary-id: C# Script;csharp script)

->This functionality is available in terms of TeamCity 2021.2 Early Access Program.
->
-{type="note"}

 The _C# Script_ runner allows executing a [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) script on Windows, Linux, or macOS.
 It uses a custom TeamCity tool for running a C# Interactive shell across platforms.

 With this runner, you can perform various service tasks, such as preparing a build environment, creating a user profile, or reporting to different messengers.